xukp20/d1/README.md

 ![SFT Algorithm](media/algorithm_sft.png)

-The API is similar to 🤗 Transformers; in place of `Trainer` we use `dLLMTrainer`, and in place of `DefaultDataCollator` we use `dLLMDataCollator`.
+The API is similar to 🤗 Transformers; `dLLMTrainer` inherits from `Trainer` and modifies the loss function, and `dLLMDataCollator` inherits from `DefaultDataCollator` which applies the forward noising process to the batch.
 Additionally, we provide a torch dataset, `dLLMSFTDataset`.

 To preprocess and tokenize your dataset, you will need to modify `preprocess_dataset`.
 Presently, it works with the s1K dataset.